Prediction of Dynamical time Series Using Kernel Based Regression and Smooth Splines: Introduction

 \global\long \Abs#1{\Bigl|#1\Bigr|}

 \global\long \argmin{\mathrm{argmin\,}}

 \global\long \halfi#1{\left[#1\right)}

-The problem of time series prediction is to use knowledge of a signal $x(t)$ for $0\le t\leq T$ and infer its value at some future time $t=T+t_{f}$.
+The problem of time series prediction is to use knowledge of a signal $x(t)$ for $0\le t\leq T$ and infer its value at a future time $t=T+t_{f}$, where $t_{f}$ is positive and fixed.
 A time series is not predictable if it is entirely white noise.
 Any prediction scheme has to make some assumption about how the time series is generated.
 A common assumption is that the observation $x(t)$ is a projection of the state of a dynamical system with noise superposed \cite{FarmerSidorowich1987}.
-Since the state of the dynamical system can be of dimension much higher than $1$, delay coordinates are used to reconstruct the state .
-Thus the state at time $t$ may be captured as
+Since the state of the dynamical system can be of dimension much higher than $1$, delay coordinates are used to reconstruct the state.
+Thus, the state at time $t$ may be captured as

 where $\tau$ is the delay parameter and $D$ is the embedding dimension.
 Delay coordinates are (generically) effective in capturing the state correctly provided $D\geq2d+1$, where $d$ is the dimension of the underlying dynamics \cite{SauerYorkeCasdagli1991}.